 According to the Call for Proposals’ uploaded on the Department of Science and Technology’s website, concept note should cover aims and objectives of proposed work, existing literature, methodology, expected outcome, budget requirement and details of host institutions along with detailed biodata of the principal investigator with latest publications included in scientific journal databases.

-It states that the project may address improving immunity, improving respiratory system and interventions to overcome respiratory disorders and other dimensions like stress, anxiety and depression-related issues due to isolation, uncertainty, and disruption in normal life.
+It states that the project may address improving immunity, improving the respiratory system, and interventions to overcome respiratory disorders and other dimensions like stress, anxiety and depression-related issues due to isolation, uncertainty, and disruption in normal life.

 Elaborating on the concept, DST Secretary Ashutosh Sharma said that SATYAM is a cognitive science program.

-COVID-19 usually has three dimensions -- related to stress (worry, sitting at home), respiratory and the immune system.
+COVID-19 usually has three dimensions: stress (worry, sitting at home), respiratory and the immune system.

 But this (how can yoga and meditation) has to be scientifically investigated.
 Sometimes, there is an empirical co-relation in something you do and something you see as an outcome, but you have to understand that scientifically, he said.